Huchangzhi/123IDEnew/docs/index.md

 There are likely other options, but the following were reported to work:

 * [Open VSX](https://github.com/eclipse/openvsx) eclipse open-source project
-  While the public instance which is run by the Eclipse Foundation is the pre-set endpoint in VSCodium, you can host your own instance.
+  While the public instance which is run by the Eclipse Foundation is the pre-set endpoint in IDE123, you can host your own instance.

     > Open VSX is a [vendor-neutral](https://projects.eclipse.org/projects/ecd.openvsx) open-source alternative to the [Visual Studio Marketplace](https://marketplace.visualstudio.com/vscode).
 It provides a server application that manages [VS Code extensions](https://code.visualstudio.com/api) in a database, a web application similar to the VS Code Marketplace, and a command-line tool for publishing extensions similar to [vsce](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#vsce).